 A year after the Paris climate deal, most vulnerable are still not getting financial support they need

-In “The Climate Finance Shadow Report 2016,” Oxfam shows that of the $41 billion per year that rich countries reported, the net worth specifically targeting climate action was just $11 to $21 billion.
-Of that, just $4 to $8 billion was earmarked to help poor countries adapt to the impacts of climate change, far short of what’s needed.
+In “The Climate Finance Shadow Report 2016Opens a new window,” Oxfam shows that of the $41 billion per year that rich countries reported, the net worth specifically targeting climate action was just $11 to $21 billion.
+Of that, just $4 to $8 billion was earmarked to help poor countries adapt to the impacts of climate change, far short of what’s neededOpens a new window.

 Lauren Ravon, Director of Policy and Campaigns for Oxfam Canada, said: “Combined with a ‘super’ El Niño, climate change has left around 60 million facing hunger this year alone.
 Droughts have killed crops; sea level rise has destroyed homes.
 Climate change is hitting poor people – especially poor rural women – the hardest.
 They need help to adapt to their new reality, but are still not getting it at the scale needed.”

 “We can’t let adaptation, which can be life-saving for women around the planet, be the neglected child of climate finance,” she said.
 “Targeting adaptation to women can address both climate change and women’s rights – key priorities for this Government.
 For new climate financing, funds should be ear-marked for allocations to women-specific targeted interventions.”